Tim Brown (American football): Los Angeles / Oakland Raiders

+Tampa Bay Buccaneers

-Brown was released by the Raiders before the 2004 season, as he did not want to accept a smaller role in the offense.
-He was signed shortly thereafter by the Buccaneers (coached by former Raider head coach Jon Gruden).
+Brown was signed shortly thereafter by the Buccaneers (coached by former Raider head coach Jon Gruden).
 The move was controversial, considering that Brown had always been a fan favorite in the Oakland area and was much admired by many current and former Raiders players and staff over the sixteen years he spent with the Raider organization.
 He was the last of the Los Angeles Raiders to remain with Oakland.

 On September 27, 2004, in his first game at Oakland since being signed by Tampa Bay, Brown reached 100 career receiving touchdowns, tying him (with Steve Largent) for 3rd on the NFL's all-time career receiving touchdown list at that time (behind former teammate Jerry Rice [197] and Cris Carter [130]).
 He received a standing ovation from the Oakland Raider crowd.

 In 2005, Brown signed a one-day contract with the Raiders to retire with the team.
 The July 18 news conference was attended by two Raiders officials and only one active Raider, wide receiver Jerry Porter.
 Brown retired with 14,934 receiving yards, the second-highest total in NFL history, 1,094 receptions (3rd), and 100 touchdown catches (3rd-Tied).
 Brown also gained 190 rushing yards, 3,320 punt-return yards (5th in NFL history), 3 fumble-return yards, and 1,235 yards returning kickoffs.
 This gave him a total of 19,682 combined net yards, ranking him #5 among the NFL's all-time leaders at the time of his retirement.
 He also scored 105 total touchdowns (100 receiving, 1 rushing, 3 punt returns, 1 kickoff return).
 Brown is the only player ever to retire in the NFL's top five leaders for both receiving and return yards.

 Brown became eligible for enshrinement in the Pro Football Hall of Fame in 2010, but was not selected that year.
 He was considered a long shot to get in on his first try, as there was a logjam of accomplished receiver candidates, including Jerry Rice (Brown's former teammate), Cris Carter and Andre Reed.

-On January 7, 2012 and again on January 11, 2013, Brown was selected as a finalist for enshrinement in the Pro Football Hall of Fame, but was not chosen.
+On January 7, 2012, and again on January 11, 2013, Brown was selected as a finalist for enshrinement in the Pro Football Hall of Fame, but was not chosen.

 On January 31, 2015, Brown was selected for enshrinement in the Pro Football Hall of Fame.
 He was inducted into the Pro Football Hall of Fame on August 8, 2015.